AndrewCromar/websites/README.md

 # Website
 Source code for [my website](https://andrewcromar.org/).

-# Ideas
-- Grandma's Weekly Newspaper.
-- All projects page.
-  - Has tags like, in progress, finished, dropped, and more.

 # To Do
 - [x] Move all files from "./onyx" to src.
 - [x] Make a folder for pages and have index.html redirect to "./pages/home.html".